szstonelee/redisoo/build.md

 # How Build (example of MySQL)

-The build of Redisoo is very complicated, because it depends on many library.
+The build of Redisoo is very complicated, because it depends on many libraries.

-And these libraries are trivial.
+And these libraries are subtle.

 ## What You need before build